-- Hermann G. Rusch Humanitarian Award from the American Culinary Federation
+- American Culinary Federation: Hermann G. Rusch Humanitarian Award

-- APEX Award for Distinguished Service by Black Meetings & Tourism Magazine
+- Black Meetings & Tourism: APEX Award for Distinguished Service

 EDUCATION AND AFFILIATIONS

 A former Trustee of Johnson & Wales University, Gerry holds a Bachelor of Science degree in Foodservice Management from the same school, where he also earned a Culinary Arts degree in 1976, and received an honorary doctorate in Business Administration in 1999.
-He remains actively involved in allied organizations: as an honorary Board Member of the Rhode Island Community Food Bank, Life Member of the National Association for the Advancement of Colored People (NAACP), The National Council of La Raza, The Women’s Foodservice Forum (WFF) and the National Restaurant Association.
+He remains actively involved in allied organizations: as an honorary Board Member of the Rhode Island Community Food Bank, Life Member of the NAACP and The Women’s Foodservice Forum.

-Gerry has three sons, six grandchildren, and lives with his wife, Debra (Jackson) in Warwick, Rhode Island.
-He is extremely grateful for the professional latitude his family extends to him considering as his work frequently sees him traveling.
-“I am committed to passing on my knowledge on to my children, grandchildren and extended family and believe in spending time as if it’s your last day on this earth.”
+Gerry has three sons, six grandchildren, and one great-granddaughter.
+He lives with his wife of 42 years, Debra (Jackson) in Warwick, Rhode Island.
+“I am committed to passing on my knowledge to my children, grandchildren and extended family and believe in spending time as if it’s my last day on this earth.”